kesopeso/popular-movies/README.md

 Cd into the project's root folder and use the following commands for the development:

+- copy .env.example file as .env or .env.local and modify it with appropriate variables

 - starting the development server

 ```bash